What's in this article?

 Heat exchangers can be replaced by boiler engineers but likely at a cost that would be considered a false economy.

-Your best option here, is to get yourself a new boiler.
+Your best option here is to get yourself a new boiler, whatever type of boiler you need.
 Ideally an outrageously well priced range topper from Viessmann with a stainless steel heat exchanger that Thor’s hammer couldn’t crack.
+Make sure to check our Viessmann 050 review for the full rundown.

 Boiler still busted?
-We can fit you a brand new one from just £1,395.
+We can fit you a brand new Which?
+Best Buy boiler as quick as tomorrow.
 Get a quote online, today.

 #5 Leaks from seals on internal parts